ASUWebPlatforms/webspark-ci/README.md

 1. Create a new site on Pantheon using the Build Tools workflow

 It is important to take note of all the available options you have when creating your project.
-Review the [Build Tools Plugin](https://github.com/pantheon-systems/terminus-build-tools-plugin) README for full options.
+Review the [Build Tools Plugin](https://github.com/pantheon-systems/terminus-build-tools-plugin) for full options.

 ## Example commands